AlphaLoris/LLM_Tools/README.md

 API Key

 In order to use this application, you will need an OpenAI API key.
 You can get one by creating an account at OpenAI.com and associating a credit card with your account.
 Each API call cost a few cents at most.
 After 6 months of occasional use of the API, I have maybe spent $5.00.
 My usage so far this month (6/12/2023) is $1.22.

+token_counter

+This tool provides a gui for ticktoken that allows the user to paste a block of text into the text window, and then use the controls to count the tokens in the text.

+text_splitter

+This tool allows the user to browse to a directory containing a .txt file, and select the file.
+Text_splitter will then split the text file into chunks with the maximum size in tokens specified by the max_tokens value in the code.
+The max_token value is currently set to 4000 tokens.